Republican National Committee disputes GOP convention spokesperson’s claim that Trump’s renomination will be closed to media

 “We are still working through logistics and press coverage options,” one of the officials said in a statement Sunday.
 Neither of the officials was authorized to speak publicly on the matter.

 On Saturday, the Arkansas Democrat-Gazette reported that, according to a convention spokesperson, all activities related to the quadrennial event — including Trump’s Aug.
-24 renomination — would be closed to reporters “given the health restrictions and limitations in place in the state.”
+24 renomination — would be closed to reporters “given the health restrictions and limitations in place” in North Carolina.

 Other news outlets, including the Associated Press and CNN, followed up with similar reports.
 If journalists are not allowed to cover the event in person, it would mark the first time in modern history that such a restriction was enacted at a national party convention.